Author

 Facelift techniques have evolved dramatically over the years, giving surgeons far more precise and natural-looking ways to rejuvenate the face.
 Among these techniques, the extended deep plane facelift has become one of the most powerful options for patients who need more than a standard facelift can provide.

 While many patients achieve excellent results with a traditional deep plane facelift, others require a deeper and more thorough release of the facial tissues to address heavier cheeks, deeper folds, more pronounced jowls, or more advanced laxity.
-The extended deep plane approach is designed specifically for these situations.
+The extended deep plane approach is designed exactly for these situations.

-• Releases additional deeper attachments
+• It releases additional deeper attachments.

 Why Some Patients Need an Extended Deep Plane Lift